Is bone broth good for dogs? This article has everything you need to know about bone broth for dogs, because why should we get to have all the fun.

 Essential Nutrients To Boost Your Dog’s Immune Function

-Bone broth boasts an impressive list of vitamins and minerals -- many of which are difficult for your dog to get from other food sources.
+There's an impressive list of vitamins and minerals in bone broth that's good for dogs Many of these are difficult for your dog to get from other food sources.

 In bone broth you’ll find calcium, magnesium, potassium, phosphorus, glutamine, glucosamine, hyaluronic acid and collagen or gelatin.